levan-k/wonderland-frontend/README.md

 # [Wonderland Frontend](https://app.wonderland.money/)
-This is the front-end repo for Wonderland.
+This is the front-end repo for MetaDao.

 ##  🔧 Setting up Local Development